top of page

 • Large Format Tiles: 600x1200 mm for a seamless look

-Knowing standard bathroom tile sizes helps you visualize your layout better and minimize grout lines.
+Knowing standard bathroom tile sizes helps you visualize your layout better and minimize grout lines, thereby enhancing the visual appeal.

 Design Tips for Picking Bathroom Tile